primefaces/primefaces/docs/12_0_0/components/commandbutton.md

 A loading indicator will be shown by default when the button triggers an Ajax request.
 This is done based on the `ui-state-loading` class which is toggled on the button.

-If you want this default styling, you can suppress it using the following custom CSS rules:
+If you don't want this default styling, you can suppress it using the following custom CSS rules:

 ```css
 html .ui-state-loading.ui-button-text-only .ui-icon-loading + .ui-button-text {